Little Valley Fire

-The Little Valley Fire was a fast-moving wildfire that burned in Washoe Valley, Nevada, United States, in October 2016.
-The fire began as the Little Valley prescribed burn, but strong winds carried embers out of the burn area and ignited the fire on October 14.
-The fire burned 2,291 acre, destroyed 23 residential structures and 17 outbuildings, and cost $29 million total.
+The Little Valley Fire was a fast–moving wildfire that burned in Washoe Valley, Nevada, United States, in October 2016.
+The Nevada Division of Forestry (NDF) conducted the Little Valley prescribed burn from October 4 – October 7, with small test fires continuing until October 13, but strong winds carried embers out of the burn area and ignited the fire on October 14.
+Investigators determined the prescribed burn was understaffed and poorly monitored.
+The fire burned 2,291 acre, destroyed 23 residential structures and 17 outbuildings, and caused four firefighter injuries due to smoke inhalation.

 After the prescribed burn operations ended on October 7, smaller burn operations occurred until October 13, and were extinguished immediately.
-Smoke was reported in the fire's area on October 14, but it was dismissed.
-The Little Valley Fire rapidly spread, scorching 750 acre and eighteen homes.
+Smoke was reported in the fire's area at 1:23 am on October 14, but the call was reported "unfounded" by the responding units.
+The Little Valley Fire rapidly spread that day, scorching 750 acre and eighteen homes.
 Rain assisted suppression efforts on October 15, and while size jumped to 3,460 acre, containment (Note: Containment measures control lines around a fire's perimeter that the fire should not cross.
-When a fire reaches 100% containment, it is not actively burning and no longer poses a threat.) increased to 20%.
-Strong winds remained a problem, and 500 structures remained threatened until full containment on October 19.
+When a fire reaches 100% containment, a line has been built around the fire perimeter.
+Containment does not mean a hazard no longer exists in or around the fire perimeter or the fire has stopped burning.) increased to 20%.
+Strong winds remained problematic for suppression efforts, and 500 structures remained threatened until full containment on October 19.

-Fire suppression efforts cost $4 million.
-A lawsuit against the Nevada Department of Forestry cost the state $25 million, though plaintiffs sought for $325 million.
-Flash flooding and mud slides remained a concern in the burn scar, due to precipitation the Little Valley Fire received.
+Suppression efforts cost $4 million, a settlement against the NDF cost the state $25 million, though plaintiffs sought for $325 million, and property damage was estimated to be over $80 million.
+Flash flooding and mud slides remained a concern in the burn scar during periods of precipitation.

 Background

 Strong winds originally caused the prescribed burn to escape the fire perimeter after embers were blown out.
 Around midnight October 14, shortly before the fire started, a wind gust was reported at 87 mph.
-Shortly after the fire started, sustained winds blew 16 - 18 mph, with gusts up to 55 mph.
-The area was suffering from long-term drought.
+Shortly after the fire started, sustained winds blew 16 – 18 mph, with gusts up to 55 mph, and the area was suffering from long–term drought, with all of southern Washoe County under severe drought on October 11.

-At times, the humidity level was very narrow in terms of relative humidity, and sometimes exceeded prescription parameters.
-Heat was present in Unit 1 the day the wildfire ignited, particularly in tree stumps.
-Dry duff beds, decaying plant materials found in the forest, were present in the fire area, and it was receptive to ignition sources.
+At times, the relative humidity level exceeded prescription parameters.
+Dry duff beds–decaying plant materials found in the forest–were present in the fire area, and it was receptive to ignition sources.

-The prescribed burn was understaffed, even though there were warnings of windy and unstable weather.
+The prescribed burn was understaffed despite warnings of windy and unstable weather.
 Staffing decreased over the last two days of the prescribed burn.
+Investigators found the Truckee Meadows Fire Protection District's (TMFPD) initial response was insufficient.
+Initial units stated the incident as "unfounded" and returned to the station.